How we find you the best home insurance quotes in Alberta

 Other considerations unique to Alberta

 In Alberta, home insurance providers are allowed to take your credit score into consideration when determining your premium.
 Insurance companies maintain that insurance risk is correlated to credit scores.
 Consumers must give their consent to brokers or agents to look at their credit scores, so revealing your credit score isn’t actually mandatory.
 If you have a high credit score (generally considered to be 650 or over), an insurer may offer you a substantial discount on your insurance.
 The reverse is true for people with low credit scores — it may jack up your rate.
 There’s also the chance that insurers will hike your rate if you choose not to disclose.
-Not all insurers look at credit scores, although the practice is becoming increasingly common.
+Not all insurers look at credit scores, but the practice is becoming increasingly common.

 Who regulates the home insurance industry in Alberta?